EMMS Nazareth Hospital: 20th century

 In May 1948, the state of Israel was established.
-Dr. Runa Mackay, who joined the mission a few years later, reported that hospital operations were generally uninhibited by the political upheaval, and the majority Arab population of Nazareth remained.
+Runa Mackay, who joined the mission a few years later, reported that hospital operations were generally uninhibited by the political upheaval, and the majority Arab population of Nazareth remained.
 However, an influx of refugees created more demand on the workers.
 At this time, the hospital still only had 100 beds.

 This pressure resulted in the recruitment of more doctors.
-In addition to Dr. MacKay, Drs.
-Hester and Bernath joined the mission in May 1956.
+In addition to MacKay, Hester and Bernath joined the mission in May 1956.
 Their work inspired major changes in the hospital.
-Dr. Tester joined the hospital staff in 1952.
+Tester joined the hospital staff in 1952.
 Under his supervision, the hospital installed a modern laundry system, a new outpatient facility, nurses' home and chapel, and new accommodations for staff from 1957 to 1964.

-Dr. Bernath arrived at the mission in 1956, and was appointed as administrator of the hospital in 1969.
+Bernath arrived at the mission in 1956, and was appointed as administrator of the hospital in 1969.
 He worked to continue updating the hospital, and oversaw the development of a new maternity clinic, kitchen, and most importantly, the recruitment of specialists to provide dialysis and physiotherapy.
 Other significant improvements include the addition of the "Tower Block,” an intensive care unit, in 1976.
 A unit for renal dialysis was opened in October 1981, and the first computer was installed the following year.
 This period saw another increase in hospital staff.
-Many of the newly hired doctors came from the Arab community, in particular, Dr. Nakhle Bishara, who became the medical director of the hospital in 1981.
+Many of the newly hired doctors came from the Arab community, in particular, Nakhle Bishara, who became the medical director of the hospital in 1981.
 In that same year, Israeli healthcare reform named the Nazareth Hospital as the official district hospital for the Nazareth area.
 This, in addition to a strike by Israeli doctors in 1983, caused a massive influx in patients, leaving the hospital once again inadequate.

 In 1984, a delegation from Edinburgh was sent to review the hospital's operations and establish a plan to accommodate the renewed demand for services.
-Mr. Fred Aitken was appointed as head the implementation of the plan, which aimed to increase the standards of the facilities, rather than the capacity of the hospital, and had an operating budget of 3.5 million pounds.
+Fred Aitken was appointed as head the implementation of the plan, which aimed to increase the standards of the facilities, rather than the capacity of the hospital, and had an operating budget of 3.5 million pounds.

-In 1988 Dr. Robert W. Martin succeeded Dr. Bernath as superintendent.
+In 1988 Robert W. Martin succeeded Bernath as superintendent.
 In 1995, further healthcare reforms were instituted which guaranteed basic healthcare to all residents of Israel.
-The hospital recruited help, namely from Mr. G. Anthony Holt, who became interim general administrator, and Mr. Derek Thompson, a hospital administrator from the United Kingdom, to make further transitions to a large-scale medical facility.
+The hospital recruited help, namely from G. Anthony Holt, who became interim general administrator, and Derek Thompson, a hospital administrator from the United Kingdom, to make further transitions to a large-scale medical facility.